Franco Ravizzoli: Early career

-Born in Mar del Plata, Argentina, Ravizzoli played for the Independiente and Quilmes youth teams before joining the academy of River Plate towards the end of 2012 at the age of 15, where he progressed through the ranks eventually reaching the senior reserve team.
+Born in Mar del Plata, Buenos Aires Province, Ravizzoli played for the Independiente and Quilmes youth teams before joining the academy of River Plate towards the end of 2012 at the age of 15, where he progressed through the ranks eventually reaching the senior reserve team.
 After leaving the club in mid-2018, Ravizzoli played for Merlo and Morón, and trained with Spanish club Valencia.

 Eastbourne Borough

-In January 2022, Ravizzoli signed for English sixth-tier club Eastbourne Borough.
+In January 2020, Ravizzoli signed for English sixth-tier club Eastbourne Borough.
 He featured a total of 35 times for the club across the 2019–20 and 2020–21 seasons.

 Milton Keynes Dons

 On 16 June 2021, Ravizzoli signed a professional contract with League One club Milton Keynes Dons having spent the latter half of the 2020–21 season training with the team.
 On 31 July 2021, he made his debut in an EFL Cup first round 5–0 defeat away to AFC Bournemouth.
 On 11 January 2022, Ravizzoli made his first league start in a 1–0 home win over rivals AFC Wimbledon, keeping a clean sheet in the process.

+At the conclusion of the 2022–23 season, Ravizzoli was one of nine players released by Milton Keynes Dons following their relegation to EFL League Two.

+Wycombe Wanderers

+On 14 September 2023, Ravizzoli signed for League One side Wycombe Wanderers.
+He was offered a new contract by Wycombe at the end of the 2023–24 season.

+On 20 May 2025, the club announced he would be leaving in June when his contract expired.

+Blackpool

+On 27 June 2025, it was announced that Ravizzoli would join Blackpool on 1 July, upon the expiration of his Wycombe contract, after signing a two-year contract with the option for a further 12 months.
+He made his debut for the club in a 5–0 victory over Barrow in the EFL Trophy on 16 September.